An Innovative Idea

 “Originally I was engaged to design a high-school auditorium which I was in the process of designing,” said Dr. Wendell Rossman of SPS+ Architects.
 “But one morning, I was having a technical discussion with the project director, and in walked the superintendent and the mayor.
 The mayor said, “Stop everything!
 We have decided to work together on this, between the Chandler Unified School District and the City of Chandler.”

-The Chandler Cultural Foundation, formed in 1989, is the nonprofit organization which serves as the programming and fundraising entity of the Chandler Center for the Arts.
-The Chandler Center for the Arts now serves over 210,000 people annually, with a full calendar of performances and concerts of nationally and internationally recognized artists and entertainers, its outreach programs for youth, and its dedication to the visual arts with rotating exhibitions in its two gallery spaces, The Gallery at CCA and the Vision Gallery.
+The Chandler Cultural Foundation, formed in 1989, is the nonprofit organization that serves as the programming and fundraising entity of the Chandler Center for the Arts.
+The Chandler Center for the Arts serves over 160,000 people annually, with a full calendar of performances and concerts of nationally and internationally recognized artists and entertainers, its outreach programs for youth, and its dedication to the visual arts with rotating exhibitions in its gallery space, The Gallery at CCA.

-Wendell Rossman Architect
+Wendell Rossman, Architect

 Historical Timeline and Key Dates

-- 1988 Ground Breaking at Chandler Boulevard and Arizona Avenue
+- 1988 Groundbreaking at Chandler Boulevard and Arizona Avenue

 - 1989 Chandler Cultural Foundation Formed